 Janus Figure, Boa Island, Co.
 Fermanagh

-In Caldragh Cemetery on Boa Island, Lower lough Erne stand two unique stone carvings.
+In Caldragh Cemetery on Boa Island, Lower Lough Erne in County Fermanagh stand two unique stone carvings.
 The larger of these is a Janus figure, two figures back to back with pear shaped heads and interlacing between the heads.
 The East Face is said to be female and the West Male, both figures are described as Celtic Idols.

 Fishermen’s Cottage, Carrick-a-Rede, Co.
 Antrim

 Step back in time at the 400 year old fisherman’s cottage at Carrick-a-Rede.
 Visitors can enjoy a guided tour and uncover the history of the fisherman’s cottage, which for decades was used by the fishermen who sheltered there as they worked at the fishery.